 In a homily, the Anglican Bishop of Ikwuano Diocese, the Rt.
 Rev. Chigozirim Onyegbule, challenged all to emulate the life of Jesus Christ as reflected in his life of humility, sacrifice, long suffering and determination to serve and do only the will of God.

-The synod which featured cutting of Synod cake, presentation of awards also attracted the presence of the state Chairman, Board of Internal Revenue Service, Prof. Udochukwu Ogbonna among other distinguished personalities.
+The synod which featured cutting of Synod cake, presentation of awards also attracted the presence of His Grace Most Rev Dr David Onuoha, the Archbishop of Owerri Province and the Abia state Chairman, Board of Internal Revenue Service, Prof. Udochukwu Ogbonna among other distinguished personalities.